-Practice for Bodywork in Berlin
+Practice for Body Psychotherapy and Body Therapy in Berlin

-Who is SKAN Body Psychotherapy for?
+Who is SKAN body psychotherapy for?

-What is the origin of SKAN Bodywork?
+What is the origin of SKAN bodywork?

 SKAN Body Therapy is based on Wilhelm Reich's “Vegetotherapy”: In the 1930s, the Austrian-American psychiatrist, psychoanalyst and sociologist recognized a direct connection between psychological complaints and physical blockages.
-The psychologist and body therapist Michael Smith developed the SKAN integrative bodywork based on this, which draws on these blockages and gives feelings, impressions, events and experiences space to flow again.
-Your breathing becomes freer and the mind clears; a pleasant feeling envelops the body.
+Based on Reich's findings, Al Baumann & Michael Smith later developed the intuitive SKAN bodywork.